-Sources close to their leader ‘Ramsay’ have revealed that they’re heading for Chipping Sodbury town centre to take part in the Sodbury Sheep Search.
+Sources close to their leader ‘Ramsay’ have revealed that they headed for Chipping Sodbury town centre to take part in the Sodbury Sheep Search.

-From Saturday 19th July, cute, fluffy sheep will all take up residence in shop and café windows throughout the town.
+Since Saturday 19th July, cute, fluffy sheep have taken up residence in shop and café windows throughout the town.
 Retailers are insisting they display their names so the farmer knows they are all safe.
 Can “ewe” help find them?

 Ewe can join in the free family fun in Chipping Sodbury this summer and search for the naughty sheep.